 - The Team Benefactor: She and her father provide the heroes with all their high-tech needs — spacecraft, time machines, updated Saiyan armor, etc.

 - The Team Normal: Of the original five (Goku, Yamcha, Paur, Oolong, and herself), she is the only one with no powers.
 This remains such throughout the series.
+Her intellect, on the other hand, is sometimes on par with the guys' insane power levels.

 - Token Girl: During Dragon Ball, she was the only girl who would journey around.

-- Tomboy with a Girly Streak: She does like dressing sexy and putting on lipstick, but she's mainly a tech geek
+- Tomboy with a Girly Streak: She does like dressing sexy and putting on lipstick, but she's mainly a tech geek.

 - Too Kinky to Torture: Played with.
 Pilaf threatens Bulma with sexual torture, but then just blows her a kiss.
 When she says what she thought he was planning to do, she ends up freaking him out.

-- Unfazed Everyman: Despite seeing powerful enemies that can blow up planets, she doesn't see it as a big deal
+- Unfazed Everyman: Despite seeing powerful enemies that can blow up planets, she doesn't see it as a big deal and calmly goes about her techy business until really strange or out-of-this-world happens.
+Not even Vegeta's temper-tantrums faze her.

 - Unlimited Wardrobe: And hairstyles.